justonian/iam-credentials-api/README.md

 credential_source = EcsContainer
 ```

 Be sure that no other access key credentials are set for the profile in the ~/.aws/credentials file.
-Only the config file is needed.
+Only the config file is needed so if ~/.aws/credentials does not exist, the credential authentication flow should still work as expected.

 ### Integrate compute/worker nodes with Credentials API